Prince Philip Admitted to Hospital for Hip Surgery

 Queen Elizabeth II's husband seemed to be experiencing health problems when he pulled out of an annual pre-Easter church service last Thursday, reportedly because of an issue with his hip.
 Prince Philip, who announced his retirement from royal duties last May, was expected to make a rare public appearance at the Royal Maundy Service at Windsor Castle's St. George's Chapel and then attend a reception and lunch.
 His 91-year-old wife ultimately attended the event without him.

 "The Order of Service was printed some weeks ago when it was hoped the Duke would be able to take part," a Buckingham Palace spokesperson told E!
-News at the time.
+News.
 "His Royal Highness has since decided not to attend."